ericd-1qbit/the_temple/machine_learning/algorithms/Diffusion Models/Stable Diffusion & Latent Diffusion Models.md

 	- then manipulate/generate semantic concepts with diffusion process on that learned latent

 ![[Pasted image 20230130102408.png]]
+Illustrating perceptual and semantic compression: Most bits of a digital image correspond to imperceptible details.
+While DMs allow to suppress this semantically meaningless information by minimizing the responsible loss term, gradients (during train- ing) and the neural network backbone (training and inference) still need to be evaluated on all pixels, leading to superfluous compu- tations and unnecessarily expensive optimization and inference.
+We propose latent diffusion models (LDMs) as an effective gener- ative model and a separate mild compression stage that only elim- inates imperceptible details.

 - perceptual compression - autoencoder model.